jeffreylancaster/house-of-the-dragon/README.md

 #### Episode Viewer: `episode/`

-- A compilation of episode-specific data visualizations, including aggregate character time on screen, wordcount, languages, locations, and more.<br>[View the visualizations](https://jeffreylancaster.github.io/game-of-thrones/episode/) || [Explore the code](https://github.com/jeffreylancaster/game-of-thrones/blob/master/episode/index.html)
+- A compilation of episode-specific data visualizations, including aggregate character time on screen, wordcount, languages, locations, and more.<br>[View the visualizations](https://jeffreylancaster.github.io/house-of-the-dragon/episode/) || [Explore the code](https://github.com/jeffreylancaster/house-of-the-dragon/blob/master/episode/index.html)

 #### Script Search: `search/mongodb/`

-- A simple search interface to explore the words spoken on _Game of Thrones_, including who says each line and text and translations in Dothraki, Valyrian, etc.<br>[Search the database](https://game-of-thrones-script.herokuapp.com) || [Explore the code](https://github.com/jeffreylancaster/game-of-thrones/blob/master/search/mongodb/)
+- A simple search interface to explore the words spoken on _House of the Dragon_, including who says each line and text and translations in Dothraki, Valyrian, etc.<br>[Search the database](https://game-of-thrones-script.herokuapp.com) || [Explore the code](https://github.com/jeffreylancaster/game-of-thrones/blob/master/search/mongodb/)

 ## Visualizations